Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

-Indeed, we take the $G$-equivariant section in the theorem to be the section $s$.
-We also use the iterated blow-up construction, which can be done $G$-equivariantly.
-So keeping the jet data becomes keeping the intersection number, which is always true since the argument is a deformation/smoothing argument and at each step the intersection number is fixed.

-The theorem needs the assumption that the fibers over $c_{k+1}, \ldots, c_m$ are smooth.
-But this can be weakened as the followings: \begin{itemize} \item the section and the formal sections intersect the fibers over $c_{k+1}, \ldots, c_m$ in the smooth locus, and \item there are $G$-equivariant very free curves in the smooth locus connecting the intersection points of the central fiber with the $G$-equivariant section and formal sections over the points $c_{k+1}, \ldots, c_m$. \end{itemize} The second condition is proved in Proposition \ref{prop:basechange}. \end{proof}
+Now the argument in Theorem \ref{thm:G-equiv} proves weak approximation in this case.
+The theorem needs the assumption that the fiber over $c$ is smooth.
+But this can be weakened as the following: \begin{itemize} \item the section and the formal sections intersect the fibers over $c$ in the smooth locus, and \item there are $G$-equivariant very free curves in the smooth locus connecting the intersection points of the central fiber with the $G$-equivariant section and formal sections over the points $c$. \end{itemize} The second condition is proved in Proposition \ref{prop:basechange}. \end{proof}